mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **NOTIFY_SHOW**

-Displays a system message on the screen.
-Disappears after 2.0 seconds.
+Show a system message on the screen.
+It disappears after 2.0 seconds.

 {{<message>}}
  NOTIFY_SHOW|(text)
 {{</message>}}

-It's also possible to change the duration.
+You can change the display duration.

 {{<message>}}
  NOTIFY_SHOW|(text)|(seconds)
 {{</message>}}

-## Prompting a Text Prompt and Obtaining User's Response
+## Show a Text Prompt and Get User Response

 **PROMPT_SHOW**

-Displays a message dialog and lets the user make a selection.
-If the specified text contains blank spaces, enclose it with "".
-The maximum number of options is 15.
+Display a message dialog for user selection.
+If the text contains spaces enclose it in "".
+Maximum choices: 15.

 {{<message>}}
 PROMPT_SHOW|(main text)|(item text 0)|(item text 1)|...